-HYDROGEN PHOSPHIDE-AIR MIXTURES AT CONCENTRATIONS ABOVE THE LOWER FLAMMABLE LIMIT MAY IGNITE SPONTANEOUSLY.
-IGNITION OF HIGH CONCENTRATIONS OF HYDROGEN PHOSPHIDE CAN PRODUCE A VERY ENERGETIC REACTION.
+HYDROGEN PHOSPHIDE GAS-AIR MIXTURES AT CONCENTRATIONS ABOVE THE LOWER FLAMMABLE LIMIT MAY IGNITE SPONTANEOUSLY.
+IGNITION OF HIGH CONCENTRATIONS OF HYDROGEN PHOSPHIDE GAS CAN PRODUCE A VERY ENERGETIC REACTION.
 EXPLOSIONS CAN OCCUR UNDER THESE CONDITIONS AND MAY CAUSE SEVERE PERSONAL INJURY.
-NEVER ALLOW THE BUILDUP OF HYDROGEN PHOSPHIDE TO EXCEED EXPLOSIVE CONDITIONS.
-DO NOT CONFINE SPENT OR PARTIALLY SPENT DUST FROM METAL PHOSPHIDE FUMIGANTS, AS THE SLOW RELEASE OF HYDROGEN PHOSPHIDE FROM THIS MATERIAL MAY RESULT IN THE FORMATION OF AN EXPLOSIVE ATMOSPHERE.
+NEVER ALLOW THE BUILD-UP OF HYDROGEN PHOSPHIDE GAS TO EXCEED EXPLOSIVE CONDITIONS.
+DO NOT CONFINE SPENT OR PARTIALLY SPENT DUST FROM METAL PHOSPHIDE FUMIGANTS, AS THE SLOW RELEASE OF HYDROGEN PHOSPHIDE GAS FROM THIS MATERIAL MAY RESULT IN THE FORMATION OF AN EXPLOSIVE ATMOSPHERE.

 NOTICE TO USER: This pest control product is to be used only in accordance with the directions on the label.
-It is an offence under the Pest Control Products Act to use this product in a way that is inconsistent with the directions on the label.
-The user assumes the risk to persons or property that arises from any such use of this product.
+It is an offence under the Pest Control Products Act to use this product in any way that is inconsistent with the directions on the label.